elizabethsiegle/nba-stats-twilio-sms-bot/README.md

 Some statistics above include age, games played, wins, losses, minutes, points, field goal percentage, three-point shot percentage, and more.

 <h3>Setup your Developer Environment</h3>
-Make sure your Python and Flask development environment is set up, like this.
-If you don’t have a Twilio number to send and receive SMS messages, let’s do that here.
+Make sure your Python and Flask development environment is set up, like <a href = "https://www.twilio.com/docs/guides/how-to-set-up-your-python-and-flask-development-environment#create-a-simple-flask-application">this</a>.
+If you don’t have a Twilio number to send and receive SMS messages, let’s do that <a href = "https://www.twilio.com/console">here</a>.

 Once your environment is up and running, run the following command in the directory your python file will live in.